-Architectural engineering focuses on building engineered systems analysis and design, including structural, illumination, power, mechanical, and energy systems, and construction methods applied to buildings.
+Architectural engineering focuses on building engineered systems analysis and design, including structural, mechanical and energy systems, illumination, power, and construction methods applied to buildings.
 Increasingly, architectural engineers are interested in specializations such as energy efficient buildings, acoustics, and fire protection.
 Architectural engineers center their attention on the performance, safety, sustainability, cost-effectiveness, and construction of these systems.
 They typically work for engineering consulting firms, construction companies, or government agencies.
-After earning a Ph.D. in engineering, careers in research and academia are also options.

 Undergraduate Admission to the School of Engineering

 Admission to the KU School of Engineering (and its degree programs) is selective.